Deng's Six Conceptions: Change of the country's name

-In December 2012, Taiwan held a forum to celebrate the 20th anniversary of the "1992 Consensus".
-During the meeting, mainland scholars said that once the two sides reach a consensus on "one China, two representatives", they can negotiate the country's name.
+In December 2012, a forum was held in Taiwan to mark the 20th anniversary of the "1992 Consensus".
+During the meeting, mainland scholars stated that once the two sides reached a consensus on "one China, two representatives", they could negotiate the country's name.
 In response to the suggestion of negotiating the country's name, Fan Liqing, spokesperson for the Taiwan Affairs Office of the State Council, reiterated at a regular press conference that "as long as we adhere to one China, the two sides can discuss anything."
-In the 2010s, the economic strength of the People's Republic of China has increased, and it is no longer far inferior to the Republic of China (Taiwan) in the 1980s.
-On August 21, 2016, in Phoenix TV's "Global Grand Strategy", PLA Navy expert Li Jie responded to Qiu Zhenhai's question about "the two sides can discuss the name of the unified country" raised by scholar Ding Xueliang, and believed that with the development of the times, both hard power and soft power of mainland China are developing.
-Some of the statements made back then may need to be changed under the new situation.
-Wu Sihuai expressed his agreement.
+In the 2010s, the economic strength of the People's Republic of China increased and was no longer significantly inferior to that of the Republic of China (Taiwan) in the 1980s.
+On 21 August 2016, on Phoenix TV's "Global Grand Strategy", PLA Navy expert Li Jie responded to a question by Qiu Zhenhai about the claim that "the two sides can discuss the name of the unified country", raised by scholar Ding Xueliang, and stated that, with changing circumstances, both the hard and soft power capacities of mainland China are developing.
+Some of the statements made at that time may require revision under current circumstances.
+Wu Sihuai expressed agreement.

-In early February 2022, former Kuomintang Chairwoman Hung Hsiu-chu went to Beijing to attend the opening ceremony of the Beijing Winter Olympics and met with CPPCC Chairman Wang Yang.
-She was later interviewed by Deutsche Welle.
-She said: "During Deng Xiaoping's time, as long as the two sides sat down to talk, they could discuss the national flag, the country's name, and the national anthem.
+In early February 2022, former Kuomintang chairwoman Hung Hsiu-chu traveled to Beijing to attend the opening ceremony of the Beijing Winter Olympics and met with CPPCC Chairman Wang Yang.
+She was later interviewed by Deutsche Welle, where she stated: "During Deng Xiaoping's time, as long as the two sides sat down to talk, they could discuss the national flag, the country's name, and the national anthem.
 Even my family would talk about everything.
 But that time has passed, and we have lost the space where we had good bargaining chips and could talk."